5 online TEFL course essential features.

 Choosing your online TEFL course can seem overwhelming in light of the many courses offered in this growing market.
-Here are 5 features which take courses from zero to hero.
+Here are 5 features that take courses from zero to hero.

 Business English and teaching young and very young learner modules.

-Your course certificate in hard copy and e-format.
+Your course certificate is in hard copy and e-format.

 Job guidance and after-course support.

 It is also essential that your online TEFL course includes constructive help in finding a teaching job and ongoing support after course graduation.
 Again, these are both advertised by most course providers, but in reality, they come in different forms.
 Regarding job guidance, you need to make certain during the course application process – before handing over any money – that the support provided doesn’t simply consist of them sending you a list of schools after course completion.
 Anyone can find a list of schools by quickly checking names and places on the internet.
 What you should be striving for is a school that does more – such as helping you choose which country to teach in, assisting with your teaching English overseas CV, providing tips on interview techniques, writing a reference for you, etc. And this support shouldn’t end here.
 A year or two down the road, you might decide to teach in another location and here the advice of the school will again be indispensable.
 And what if you find yourself coming up against a brick wall with either your language school or the country visa process?
 Once more, you would require professional feedback from your online course provider.

 In conclusion, don’t just take what is written on a school’s website as necessarily representative of what the school actually offers, because the service you are expecting, in your mind, might not correlate with what is actually provided.
 Online TEFL school owners will dance through hoops to get you to sign up to one of their courses.
 You need to make sure that they will dance through the same hoops once you have completed your course and when it isn’t necessarily in their financial or time interests to maintain excellent service.

 Written by Mia Williams for Trusted TEFL Reviews (TTR) | Best Featured TEFL Articles